nori-k/cuid-test/README.md

 # cuid-test

-- just checking what cuid is and what it's looks like.
+- just checking what cuid is and what/how it's looks like.
 - if you interested in what cuid looks like, just
   - `$ git pull` this.
   - do `$ npm i`